 Mariners' Felix Hernandez: Next rehab start set

-Hernandez (lat) will make his next rehab outing Thursday with High-A Modesto, Greg Johns of MLB.com reports.
+Hernandez (lat) will make his next rehab start with Low-A Everett at some point this coming week, Greg Johns of MLB.com reports.

-It will be the second rehab start for Hernandez, and he is expected to throw about 45-50 pitches as he continues to rebuild his arm strength.
-The veteran right-hander figures to require a couple more games in the minors since he's been on the injured list for nearly three months.
+Hernandez made his most recent rehab start for High-A Modesto, but he'll come down a notch in competition for his next appearance.
+The right-hander is expected to make the leap all the way to Triple-A Tacoma following his forthcoming outing, but he'll need to demonstrate an ability to consistently get outs at the level just below the majors before activation is considered.

 More News